OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-31.md

 “Just as I watched over them to uproot and tear down, to overthrow, destroy and bring disaster, so I will watch over them to build and to plant,” declares the Lord.

 ## Jeremiah 31:29
-“In those days people will no longer say, ‘The parents have eaten sour grapes, and the children’s teeth are set on edge.’”
+“In those days people will no longer say, ‘The parents have eaten sour grapes, and the children’s teeth are set on edge.’

 ## Jeremiah 31:30
-“Instead, everyone will die for their own sin; whoever eats sour grapes—their own teeth will be set on edge.”
+“Instead, each person will die for their own sin; whoever eats sour grapes—their own teeth will be set on edge.”

 ## Jeremiah 31:31
 “Behold, the days are coming,” declares the Lord, “when I will establish a new covenant with the house of Israel and the house of Judah.”

 ## Jeremiah 31:32
-“It will not be like the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was a husband to them,” declares the Lord.
+“It will not resemble the covenant I made with their ancestors when I took them by the hand to lead them out of Egypt, because they broke my covenant, though I was like a husband to them,” declares the Lord.

 ## Jeremiah 31:33
 “For this is the covenant I will make with the house of Israel after those days,” declares the Lord: “I will put my law in their minds and write it on their hearts.
 I will be their God, and they will be my people.”

 ## Jeremiah 31:34
-“No longer will they teach their neighbour, or say to one another, ‘Know the Lord,’ because they will all know me, from the least of them to the greatest,” declares the Lord.
+“No longer will they teach their neighbour, or say to one another, ‘Know the Lord,’ for they will all know me, from the least of them to the greatest,” declares the Lord.
 “For I will forgive their wickedness and will remember their sins no more.”

 ## Jeremiah 31:35
 This is what the Lord says, he who appoints the sun to shine by day, who decrees the moon and stars to shine by night, who stirs up the sea so that its waves roar—the Lord Almighty is his name: